will62794/raft-by-refinement/notes.md

 In a distributed system, how might we do the "asking around" phase?
 If they ask two separate nodes, `n1` and `n2`, what log entry they have at index `i`, for example, and both nodes respond with some answer, can we be sure that the responses have told us that a value is committed or not?
 Well, it's possible that at the time `n1` responded it did not have some value, but subsequently received it.
 Similarly for `n2`.
 So, we need a better way to check on "committed" values, since messages returned to us might always reflect stale data.

+TODO: `DistLog` is not a refinement of `Log` after recent changes since it is possible for `DistLog` to add multiple entries to the "chosen" set in a single step, which `Log` doesn't allow.
+I could alter `Log` so that it can write down an arbitrary number of log entries in a single action.

+Altered `Log.tla` to be more general so that it can write any number of entries down in its log atomically.
+This now allows `DistLog` to be a refinement of `Log`.